Vulnerable Populations Housing Needs Assessment

 Community Engagement

-Invitations to participate in the focus groups or interviews, and follow-up summaries, will be sent directly to identified parties.
-Feedback will be incorporated in a What We Heard summary and will inform the final report.
+Invitations to participate in the focus groups or interviews were sent directly to identified parties and their feedback was included in the final report.

 Partners and Sponsors

-This project is supported by a grant from Vancouver Coastal Health (VCH) to embark on a project that addresses social determinants of health and community resiliency.
+This project was supported with a grant from Vancouver Coastal Health (VCH) to address social determinants of health and community resiliency.

 Contact